top of page

 Nature follows clear cycles throughout the year.
 Each season brings changes in weather, daylight, and available resources.
 These shifts influence not only the environment but also our bodies and minds.
 Recognizing these patterns helps you plan your activities in harmony with the natural world.

-• Spring: A time of renewal and growth.
+Spring is a time of renewal and growth.
 Energy rises, making it ideal for starting new projects and organizing.

-• Summer: Long days and warmth encourage outdoor activities and lighter meals.
+Summer's long days and warmth encourage outdoor activities and lighter meals.

-• Autumn: A season of harvest and preparation.
+Autumn is a season of harvest and preparation.
 It’s perfect for gathering supplies and slowing down.

-• Winter: Shorter days and cooler temperatures invite rest, reflection, and nourishing comfort.
+Winter's shorter days and cooler temperatures invite rest, reflection, and nourishing comfort.

 By tuning into these cycles, you can reduce stress and improve your well-being.